 The 2018 Tough Guy and Gal series, New Zealand’s largest mud run series, kicked off in Wellington on the 26th May.
 Obstacle Racers NZ brings you the qualifier results as well as a link to where you can find the full event results.
 Qualifier Results With

 Every year around New Zealand at Tough Guy and Gal Challenge events official event mugs are handed out to participants.
 Every year they’re a different colour.
-The Tough Guy and Gal series, comprised of the main Loaded Tough Guy and Gal Challenge events, spans six
+Now adorning living room mantle pieces and stocking op shop shelves throughout the country, the cups have covered a

 Mud Sweat & Tears Christchurch Added to ORNZ Race Calendar The Harraways Mud Sweat & Tears Challenge – Dunedin takes place 23rd September in Dunedin.
 This unique event will challenge you in so many ways.
 Winter doesn’t have to be dull, dark and boring anymore.